EnterpriseDB/barman/doc/manual/16-installation.en.md

 Official packages for Barman are distributed by EnterpriseDB through repositories listed on the [Barman downloads page][barman-downloads].

+These packages use the default python3 version provided by the target operating system.
+If an alternative python3 version is required then you will need to install Barman from source.

 > **IMPORTANT:**
 > The recommended way to install Barman is by using the available
 > packages for your GNU/Linux distribution.